Oral Care Benefits of Salt and Jukyeom

 Saliva is an extremely important part of overall health, especially in digestion and dental care.
 Saliva contains several minerals (phosphorus and calcium) that help strengthen the tooth enamel.
 The increased flow of saliva can help protect teeth from acids and bacteria that cause tooth decay with its cleansing property and pH balancing effect.

-Benefits of 9x roasted bamboo salt in oral care
+Benefits of Korean bamboo salt in oral care

 In addition to the general benefits of salt in oral health, bamboo salt comes with many more unique benefits driven from the rigorous roasting process.